Actyx/Actyx/adrs/2021-06-29 Swarm migration procedure Shell App -> v2.1.md

 1. Migrate the ActyxOS v1 headless device(s) to Actyx v2 as per the normal process

+1. Update the externally-stored offset maps (PowerBI pipelines, I believe there are no others)

 1. Replace any `store-cli` containers with Actyx v2

 1. Deploy any apps that were previously deployed in the Actyx v1 containers